 - What is an LLC and why do I need one?

 Matthew is a Cape Coral native.
-He met his wife at Mariner High School.
-In his free time, Matthew enjoys cycling, soccer, boating and reading John Grisham novels.
+In his free time, he enjoys cycling, soccer, boating and reading John Grisham novels.

 Professional and Civic Affiliations

 Matthew is a member of the Florida Bar, the Lee County Bar Association and the American Bar Association.
 Over the years, he has volunteered his time to United Way’s Volunteer Income Tax Assistance program (VITA) and to local “beach sweep” events to help clean up Florida’s beaches.

 - Represented a seller of three pizza franchises in South Florida;